Popular

 Bigstock

-Incorporate words into your resume that are listed in the job description of the position you're applying for.
+Incorporate words in your resume that are listed in the job description of the position you're applying for.
 This will help you get your resume past the ATS and also help a hiring manager quickly see that you're a fit for the position.

 6. Brief Explanations For Employment Gaps And Layoffs